bulatdavletov/Set-Theme-for-All-Components/plan.md

 # Figma Theme Setter Plugin

 ## TODO
-- Ignore if instance already had desired theme.
+- ✅ Ignore if instance already had desired theme.
 Show in the results skipped.
-- Don't show 0 with succes messages.
+- ✅ Don't show 0 with succes messages.
-- Don't use colored background for messages.
+- ✅ Don't use colored background for messages.
 Find another UI for it.
-- Instances with Theme property found
+- ✅ Instances with Theme property found
-- Detailed loading state for long running operations - when select or apply to big file.
+- ✅ Detailed loading state for long running operations - when select or apply to big file.
+- ✅ Use only hardcoded Light and Dark themes instead of searching for available themes
+- ✅ For detailed status show numbers of checked layers
+- ✅ Performance improvement: Only check layers when Apply button is pressed, show real-time progress
+- ✅ Remove "Selected: N" text from UI
+- No ui version, with Figma native actions:
+    - Dark Theme.
+Apply to all instances
+    - Light Theme.
+Apply to all instances

 ## Description
 This plugin allows users to quickly set a theme for all component instances within a selection.
 The plugin provides a segmented control interface where users can select a theme, and upon confirmation, the plugin will update the "Theme" property for all component instances found within the selection.